Serving Chicago, IL, convenient to the neighborhoods of Lincoln Square, North Center and Ravenswood

 In addition to your perception of your physical attractiveness, body image has other dimensions, including:

-When body image is poor and causes significant psychological distress, an individual may meet the criteria for body dysmorphic disorder.
+When your body image is poor and causes significant psychological distress, you may meet the criteria for body dysmorphic disorder.
 However, other body image concerns can be addressed in therapy as well.

 Additional Services: Anxiety | Self Esteem